 Beijer Omni Antennas

-Beijer Electronics Yagi antennas are for targeting radio signals where they are needed.
+Beijer Electronics Omni antennas are for targeting radio signals where they are needed.
 They direct radio signals in one direction, dramatically increasing gain.
 Gain is a measurement of how well an antenna converts input power into radio waves heading out into space or how well it receives incoming radio waves.
-Yagi antennas work great in the communication situations for which they are intended.
+Omni antennas work great in the communication situations for which they are intended.
 They have been used successfully in point-to-point and point-to-multipoint radio communication applications.

-Beijer Yagi antennas are built to integrate with technologies that drive the modern industrial IoT, including 4G LTE and 5G, and are compatible with Wi-Fi and the kinds of signals generated by "industrial radio systems."
+Beijer Omni antennas are built to integrate with technologies that drive the modern industrial IoT, including 4G LTE and 5G, and are compatible with Wi-Fi and the kinds of signals generated by "industrial radio systems."
 Countless designs are impervious to the elements and resistant to UV rays.
 That's what makes these antennas the top choice of many industries, like automations integrators, utilities, and heavy industrial operators.

 FAQs